Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Evaluation result

 \subsubsection{Testing for plausibility informativeness}

-Since \textbf{G3 Truthfulness} is the prerequisite for \textbf{G4} on plausibility informativeness, and none of the examined XAI methods passed the evaluation on \textbf{G3}, it is less meaningful to conduct assessment on plausibility informativeness.
-Nevertheless, we report the evaluation results as references.
+Since G3 Truthfulness is the prerequisite for G4 on plausibility informativeness, it is less meaningful to conduct plausibility informativeness assessment for XAI methods that did not fulfill G3 Truthfulness.
+Nevertheless, we reported the full evaluation results for all XAI methods as a reference.

-We computed the Pearson's r correlation between prediction output probabilities and the plausibility measure MSFI.
-For both glioma and knee tasks, there were negligible correlations: 0.10 for the glioma task, and -0.07 for the knee task.
-Given that the softmax prediction confidence is poorly calibrated~\cite{DBLP:journals/corr/GuoPSW17}, it may not be a good indicator for model decision quality.
+To examine the correlation between plausibility measure MSFI and model prediction probability, we computed their non-parametric Spearman correlation (Table~\ref{tab:eval_result_g4}).
+For the glioma task, the plausibility measure MSFI of all XAI methods had a weak to moderate positive correlation with the model prediction probability, and the correlations were all statistically significant ($p<0.001$).
+Occlusion, Feature Ablation, and Input$\times$Gradient were the top three highly correlated XAI methods.
+For the knee task, all methods had a negative weak correlation with model prediction probability that may or may not show statistical significance.

+The above model output probability may not be well calibrated~\citep{DBLP:journals/corr/GuoPSW17}, thus may not be a good indicator for model decision quality.
 We then resorted to model prediction correctness as the definitive indicator for decision quality.
-Using Mann-Whitney U test, we tested the equal distribution hypothesis of the MSFI metric on the correctly and incorrectly predicted data groups, and the significance level for each XAI algorithm is shown in Table~\ref{tab:eval_result_g4}.
-For some XAI methods such as Feature Ablation, despite statistical test was showing a significant difference of MSFI metric between the correct and incorrect predictions on the knee task, by further inspecting their distributions (Fig.~\ref{fig:g4}), the ranges of the correct and incorrect predictions largely overlapped with each other.
-Moreover, the wrong predictions even had a slightly higher mean of MSFI, which is counterintuitive for users to use the plausibility assessment to examine AI decision correctness.
+Using the non-parametric Mann-Whitney U test~\citep{10.2307/2236101}, we tested the upper-tailed alternative hypothesis that the distribution of MSFI on the correctly predicted data group is significantly higher than the incorrectly predicted one.
+The resulting significance level for each XAI algorithm is shown in Table~\ref{tab:eval_result_g4}.
+For some XAI methods such as Occlusion and Feature Ablation, despite they showed statistically higher MSFI scores on the right prediction data group compared to the wrong prediction one, by further inspecting their distributions (Fig.~\ref{fig:g4}-top), the ranges of correctly and incorrectly predicted data points largely overlapped with each other.
+This may hinder the application of XAI methods for clinical users to identify potential decision flaws based on their plausibility judgment of the explanation, because the right and wrong predictions could have the same range of MSFI scores.
+For the knee task, all XAI methods failed to reject the null hypothesis, with the right and wrong prediction data points having similar MSFI score distributions (Fig.~\ref{fig:g4}-bottom).
+Similar to the evaluation on G3, in G4 evaluation, the examined XAI methods did not exhibit the same performance pattern on the glioma and knee task.